nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 ### Discussing Representation, and Mentoring and Training Practicies

 * What is the “signaling language” used in grant applications, job postings, and descriptions of research conducted at your organization?
     * Does this language imply open or closed science practice?
-Consider updating language where appropriate.
     * In particular, if your organization has an employee or researcher handbook, review it for language that signals a preference for open or closed science practices.
 For example, stressing commercialization of ideas encourages people to *not* share their findings in case it could become valuable intellectual property or trade secrets in the future.
-In contrast, stressing the data sharing can directly enforce an open science ethos.
+In contrast, stressing the importance of data sharing can directly enforce an open science ethos.
-* If your organization hires post-docs: are the postdocs also encouraged to engage in open science, or are they measured against different metrics than other researchers?
+* If your organization hires post-docs, are they encouraged to engage in open science?
 * If your organization provides or manages funds for research, consider how the funds are used.
 Beyond producing results, are funds used for…
     * Research at the intersection of science and society?
     * Research done by underrepresented/minority researchers?